Veraticus/huey/README.markdown

 bulb.reload # Refresh changes to the bulb, made perhaps with another app

-Huey::Bulb.all # Returns an array of your bulbs Huey::Bulb.all.alert! # Makes all your bulbs start flashing Huey::Bulb.all.update(bri: 255, on: true) # Turn on all your bulbs and
+Huey::Bulb.all                            # Returns a group of all bulbs Huey::Bulb.all.alert!                     # Makes all your bulbs start flashing Huey::Bulb.all.update(bri: 255, on: true) # Turn on all your bulbs and increase
-                                          # increase brightness to max
+                                          # brightness to max
 ```

 Changes to the bulb only take effect when you call `save` on it.
 If you prefer, `save` is aliased as `commit`.